cpflat/dot2net-evaluation/A-2/readme.md

 ## Test items

-- Test reachability of r1 to r5 with ping command
+- Test reachability of r1 to r5 with ping6 command
-- Test reachability of r5 to r1 with ping command
+- Test reachability of r5 to r1 with ping6 command